IBE160/SG-Lotte/proposal.md

 - Record completed workouts, calories consumed, and weekly statistics; visualize improvements with interactive graphs.
 **AI Output Format:**
 - Structured JSON-like responses defining exercise and meal data for each week.
+**Basic Offline Support:**
+- The app caches the current week's plan for offline viewing.
+- Users can log completed activities offline, which syncs upon reconnection.

 ### Nice to Have (Optional Extensions)
 - Chat Assistant for workout, nutrition, and injury guidance.